onap/demo/README.md

  	- VESreporting_vLB: VES client for vLoadBalancer/vDNS demo application.
 (DEPRECATED SINCE AMSTERDAM RELEASE)

  	- VES5.0: source code of the ONAP Vendor Event Listener (VES) Library, version 5.0.
-(SUPPORTED FOR AMSTERDAM AND BEIJING RELEASES)
+(CURRENTLY SUPPORTED)

  	- VESreporting_vFW5.0: VES v5.0 client for vFirewall demo application.
-(SUPPORTED FOR AMSTERDAM AND BEIJING RELEASES)
+(CURRENTLY SUPPORTED)

  	- VESreporting_vLB5.0: VES v5.0 client for vLoadBalancer/vDNS demo application.
-(SUPPORTED FOR AMSTERDAM AND BEIJING RELEASES)
+(CURRENTLY SUPPORTED)

  	- vFW: scripts that download, install and run packages for the vFirewall use case.

  	- vLB: scripts that download, install and run packages for the vLoadBalancer/vDNS use case.

- 	- vLBMS: scripts that download, install and run packages for the vLoadBalancer/vDNS used for Manual Scale Out use case.
+ 	- vLBMS: scripts that download, install and run packages for the vLoadBalancer/vDNS used for the Scale Out use case.

 ONAP Installation in OpenStack Clouds via HEAT Template
 ---

 The ONAP HEAT template spins up the entire ONAP platform in OpenStack-based clouds.
 The template, onap\_openstack.yaml, comes with an environment file, onap\_openstack.env, in which all the default values are defined.

-NOTE: onap\_openstack.yaml AND onap\_openstack.env ARE THE HEAT TEMPLATE AND ENVIRONMENT FILE CURRENTLY SUPPORTED. onap\_openstack\_float.yaml, onap\_openstack\_float.env, onap\_openstack\_nofloat.yaml, onap\_openstack\_nofloat.env AND onap\_rackspace.yaml, onap\_rackspace.env AREN'T UPDATED AND THEIR USAGE IS DEPRECATED.
-As such, the following description refers to onap\_openstack.yaml and onap\_openstack.env.

 The HEAT template is composed of two sections: (i) parameters, and (ii) resources.